I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iofreemdl.md

 <p>None</p>

 ## -remarks
 <p>If a driver allocates an MDL to describe a buffer, it must explicitly release the MDL when operations on the buffer are done.</p>

 <p>If the MDL is a partial MDL, <b>IoFreeMdl</b> unmaps any pages that have been mapped to the MDL.</p>

-<p>If the physical pages that are described by the MDL are locked, the driver must unlock the pages before it frees the MDL.</p>

-<p>This routine frees only the specified MDL.
-Any MDLs that are chained to this MDL must be explicitly freed through additional calls to this routine.
-For a code example that shows how to free an MDL chain, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565421">Using MDLs</a>. </p>

-<p>If a driver allocates an MDL to describe a buffer, it must explicitly release the MDL when operations on the buffer are done.</p>

-<p>If the MDL is a partial MDL, <b>IoFreeMdl</b> unmaps any pages that have been mapped to the MDL.</p>